 How to correct a medical record

 Corrections or modifications should only be made to your own entries.
-Questions about notations made by other professionals in the chart should be raised with that individual.
+Questions about notations made by other professionals in the chart should be raised with that professional.

-If your College permits the incorrect information to be severed (or stored separately) from the record, a notation must allow the incorrect information to be traced.
+Privacy legislation also prescribes certain requirements when correcting a medical record.
+For example, in certain circumstances custodians are required to inform those who received the original record of the correction later made to that record.
+If your College and the applicable privacy legislation permit the incorrect information to be severed (or stored separately) from the record, a notation must allow the incorrect information to be traced.
 If the incorrect information is left on the record, it should be clearly noted as being incorrect.
 This can be accomplished in many cases by simply making a single line across the original entry, followed by the supplemental entry that is signed and dated.
 Consider adding an addendum in the progress notes if you feel the existing record is inadequate and more space is required.
-An addendum should be clearly labelled as such and include the current date, the additional information and your signature.
+An addendum should be clearly labelled as such and include the current date, the additional information, and your signature.

-Guidelines or recommendations for the modification of paper records can present a challenge when applied to some electronic records.
-Colleges and privacy commissioners recommend or require that electronic health records management systems have an "audit trail" that tracks who made the change and when.
+Most Colleges and privacy commissioners generally recommend or require that electronic health records management systems have an "audit trail" that tracks who made the change and when the change was made.
 The system should also be capable of making the change without deleting the original note from view.

-Correcting, changing, tampering or adding to a medical record after learning of a legal action, even of the threat of a legal action, or a complaint may be seen as unprofessional and will likely undermine your credibility and defence.
+Amending a medical record after learning of a legal action, the threat of a legal action, or a complaint may be seen as unprofessional and will likely undermine your credibility and defence.

 Manage your risk

-- Is the information in the medical record relevant and accurate?
+- Is the information in the medical record relevant, complete, and accurate?

-- If a change or addendum is necessary to your entry, have you dated and signed the supplemental entry?
+- If a change or addendum is necessary, and have you dated and signed the supplemental entry?